vippsas/vipps-shopify/order-statuses.md

 4. Refunded / partially refunded

-The title tells most of it, but when a order gets the "refunded" status, you have successfully refunded the order in Vipps, either fully or partially.
+The title tells most of it, but when an order gets the "refunded" status, you have successfully refunded the order in Vipps, either fully or partially.
 Remember that all orders that is captured, are refunded, not cancelled.

 5. Cancelled